TannerRogalsky/wasm-micro-rs/README.md

 Inspired by Surma's excellent post about "[Compiling C to WebAssembly without Emscripten](https://dassur.ma/things/c-to-webassembly/)", I wanted to explore creating a similarly stripped down environment in Rust.

-To summarize: Emscripten is an incredible toolchain b let's use Rust to create some WebAssembly without any of the batteries that Emscripten provides.
+To summarize: let's use Rust to create some WebAssembly without any of the batteries that Emscripten provides.

 ## No Additional Cargo